 Message from the Chair

-Advancing Knowledge, Connection, and Innovation in Labor and Employment Law
+Advancing Expertise, Connection, and Representation in the Oregon Labor and Employment Law Bar

-We advance our commitment to excellence in CLE programming by leveraging the holistic perspective of our section’s leadership.
-We strive for balanced representation among neutrals, defense/plaintiff, and labor lawyers who represent management and unions.
-We work side by side to develop CLE content designed to address the emerging needs of all of our members, and we create opportunities for our members to connect and build relationships.
+To advance our commitment to excellence in CLE programming, we apply the diverse perspectives of our section’s leadership to bring you employer and employee side insights into important legal developments.
+We strive for balanced representation among neutral, defense/plaintiff, and labor lawyers who represent management and unions.
+This ensures that our CLE content addresses the emerging needs of all members and provides opportunities for connection and relationship building.

-Last but not least, in collaboration with Oregon’s three law schools, we offer annual competitive summer stipends for law students to explore careers in labor and employment law in Oregon.
+In collaboration with Oregon’s three law schools, we provide annual summer stipends to three Oregon law students, enabling them to explore careers in labor and employment law within Oregon.

-Thank you to our members for your ongoing support.
-Your contributions enable us to maintain excellence in CLE programming, promote collegiality, and support the development of labor and employment law practitioners.
-If you’re not yet a member, consider joining us for an annual fee of $25.
-Membership benefits include listserv access and CLE credit discounts.
+We extend our sincere gratitude to our members for their unwavering support.
+Your contributions facilitate our continued excellence in CLE programming, foster collegiality, and support the development of labor and employment law practitioners.
+Should you not yet be a member, we encourage you to consider joining us for an annual fee of $28.
+The fee is waived for new Oregon State Bar admittees during their first year of practice.
+Membership privileges include access to our listserv and discounts on CLE credits.

 Chair, Executive Committee